Last Updated on

 7. Ayutthaya Historical Park

-Ayutthaya Historical Park is a top tourist in Thailand covering the ruins of the old city of Ayutthaya.
+Ayutthaya Historical Park is a top tourist destination in Thailand covering the ruins of the old city of Ayutthaya.
 The city was founded by King Ramathibodi I in 1350 and until its destruction by the Burmese army in 1767, it was the capital of the country.
-It was declared a historical park after the renovation of ruins by Fine Arts Department.
+It was declared a historical park after the renovation of ruins by the Fine Arts Department.

 Ayutthaya was one of the largest cities in the world with a total of 1 million inhabitants in 1700.
 The city’s sites including Wat Mahathat, Wat Ratchaburana, Wat Phra Sri Sanphet, Wat Phra Ram and Wiharn Phra Mongkhon Bopit are under UNESCO protection.